What Types Of Work Accidents Are Covered By Workers’ Compensation?

-- Crane accidents: A crane is a very common, necessary piece of equipment that is used in many settings such as manufacturing plants, construction work sites, warehouse, airports and retail stores.
+- Crane accidents: A crane is a very common, necessary piece of equipment that is used in many settings such as manufacturing plants, construction worksites, warehouses, airports, and retail stores.
 An accident involving a crane can lead to serious injuries or death.
 The most common causes of crane accidents include workers falling from a crane, negligent supervision, collapse or tipping of the crane, defective equipment, improper operation, and objects falling from a crane.

 - Fatal work accidents: We handle all types of claims for families who have lost a loved one in a fatal work accident including construction accidents, oil refinery accidents, and work-related motor vehicle accidents.
 You can expect the utmost compassion and sensitivity from our team during this difficult time.
 We will aggressively fight to hold all negligent parties accountable as well as to seek the maximum compensation for all that you have endured.

-- Forklift accidents: Forklift accidents are common in warehouses, construction sites and settings where heavy items need to be lifted and transported.
-Forklift accidents can occur from negligent maintenance, defective parts and unsafe working environment.
+- Forklift accidents: Forklift accidents are common in warehouses, construction sites, and settings where heavy items need to be lifted and transported.
+Forklift accidents can occur from negligent maintenance, defective parts, and an unsafe working environment.

-- Slip-and-fall accidents: Slip-and-fall accidents can occur due to wet and slippery surfaces, lose carpeting and other conditions.
-Regardless of why you fell, you are covered by Workers’ Compensation if the accident occurred at work.
+- Slip-and-fall accidents: Slip-and-fall accidents can occur due to wet and slippery surfaces, loose carpeting, and other conditions.
+Regardless of why you fell, you are covered by workers’ compensation if the accident occurred at work.

 If the accident was caused by the negligence of a third party, you may have a right to recover additional compensation for damages such as pain and suffering by filing a personal injury claim.

-Contact Our Workplace Accidents Lawyers In Philadelphia at the Law Offices of Jeffrey S. Gross
+Contact Our Workplace Accidents Lawyers In Philadelphia at Gross & Kenny, LLP

-The Law Offices of Jeffrey S. Gross are ready and available to answer any question you may have about your right to receive compensation after a workplace injury.
-Contact us online or call 267-589-0090 or 215-512-1500 for a free appointment with a top Philadelphia workplace accident lawyer.
+Gross & Kenny, LLP, are ready and available to answer any question you may have about your right to receive compensation after a workplace injury.
+Contact us online or call 215-512-1500 for a free appointment with a top Philadelphia workplace accident lawyer.